bbrubach/bbrubach.github.io/teach.md

 <h3>Teaching at Wellesley</h3>

 <p>
-I'm excited to be teaching my first courses at Wellesley College this fall.
+I'm excited to be teaching my first courses at Wellesley College in the 20-21 academic year.
 </p>

 <p>
-CS 115 Computing for the Socio-Techno Web (term 1) <br>
+CS 115 Computing for the Socio-Techno Web (Term 1) <br>
-CS 231 Fundamental Algorithms (term 2)
+CS 231 Fundamental Algorithms (Terms 2, 3, and 4)
 </p>